As the world becomes more tech-centric every day, digitization efforts are even making their way to the grocery aisle through the blockchain.

 In an age where food and beverage safety and ingredient sourcing are two crucial product features, blockchain is helping all manufacturers, retailers, and consumers maintain critical visibility.

-From the lettuce in your salad to the coffee beans in your latte, all food and beverage products can use the blockchain to increase transparency of how products are produced, processed, and distributed.
+From the lettuce in your salad to the coffee beans in your latte, all food and beverage products can use the blockchain to increase the transparency of how products are produced, processed, and distributed.

-IBM Food Trust
+IBM Food Trust and Blockchain in the Food Industry

 A significant driver of the blockchain in the food and beverage supply chain is IBM.
 The tech industry incumbent created the IBM Food Trust in 2017 to store information about products from farm to table.